imaginistLi/MiniViewer/README.md

 ## New feature

-Now you can open Dicom files directly!
+Now, you can open Dicom files directly!
 (Controbuted by @airsimonhan)

 ## Contact
 More features are coming!